 It wasn’t unusual for Elizabethan brides to be pregnant on their wedding day; I’ve read that around 25% were.

-As far as both the church and the law were concerned, people weren’t legally married until a ceremony had been performed by a priest or minister.
-A preliminary exchange of vows wasn’t necessary.
+As far as both the church and the law were concerned, people weren’t legally married until a ceremony had been performed by a priest or minister and the preliminary exchange of vows wasn’t necessary.

-However, a betrothal de presenti was binding, if not strictly legal.
+However, a betrothal de presenti was binding even though not strictly legal.
 Many betrothed couples considered themselves to be as good as married, with predictable results.

 The church may not have approved but the wider community was less concerned, provided the wedding took place before the baby was born.
 Otherwise the child’s legal status was compromised.
 However, a percentage of the poor probably never bothered with a wedding.
 As they had little or nothing to leave their children, rights of inheritance would have been irrelevant.